hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/client.rst

 ------------

 The method ``OpenChannel`` allows a client to propose a new payment channel to another client.
-It gets as input the client's network address, ``peer``, and an ``amount``, which defines the proposer's starting balance in the channel.
+It gets as input the client's network address ``peer`` and an ``amount``, which defines the proposer's starting balance in the channel.
 We do not expect the receiver to put funds into the channel in our case.

 .. literalinclude:: ../../perun-examples/payment-channel/client/client.go